AxessLab/accessible-date-picker/README.md

 1. Forking the Accessible Date Pickers repository on github
 2. Clone the repository by running git clone https://github.com/AxessLab/accessible-date-picker.git
 3. Once cloned, open the directory and <code>run npm install.</code>
 4. Run <code>npm start</code> to get the development server up and running at http://localhost:4000/.
+Make your changes in the code.
-5. Once ready make a pull request
+5. When you're happy, push the code and make a pull request - we will look at it as soon as possible.

 ### Testing and building